Dog Groomer Injury

 PETA (people for ethical treatment of animals) has more information to help you.
 The PETA website includes tips for dealing with suspected veterinarian or groomer abuse.
 PETA also mentions when to call a lawyer for help.

 There are plenty of personal injury attorneys in Philadelphia and New Jersey.
 Most lawyers only handle cases for people.
-You will need a trusted pet groomer injury lawyer for your case.
+Why is that?
+Because state laws only see pets as property.

-The legal team at Kane & Silverman can help you.
-If your dog or cat is the victim of a groomer injury give us a call.
 Our legal team has a big heart for animals.
 We want to help you get the answers you deserve.
-Call or text us to speak with a lawyer.
+If you need a referral for a local small claims lawyer, give us a call.
+Reach us anytime at 215-232-1000.
 Or, fill out our online form and a member of our legal team will contact you.

 Free and Confidential Consultations

-We care about the people and pets we serve.
+We care about people and their pets.
 We understand you’ve been through a lot, and we care!
-One of our lawyers will listen to your situation and offer free legal guidance.
-You’ll get free legal advice with no obligation.
+One of our lawyers will listen to your situation and help as much as we can.
 We don’t charge for our legal services unless we recover money in your case.